-The Company is continuing exploration of its properties (note 4), but is not generating sufficient cash flow from operations to cover its operating costs or fund exploration and continues to rely on debt and issuance of shares to generate capital.
+The Company continues to rely on debt and issuance of shares to generate capital to fund operations and exploration costs.
 The Company considers capital to consist of shareholders' equity, loans due to related parties and convertible debt.

 The Company's objectives of capital management are intended to safeguard its ability to meet normal operating requirements on an ongoing basis and continue the development and exploration of its resource properties.
-To effectively manage the Company's capital requirements, the Company has a planning process in place to determine and secure the funds required to ensure appropriate liquidity to meet its operating and growth objectives (note 17).
+To effectively manage the Company's capital requirements, the Company has a planning process in place to determine and secure the funds required to ensure appropriate liquidity to meet its operating and growth objectives (notes 11 and 17).
 The Company monitors actual expenses on all exploration projects and overhead to manage costs, commitments and exploration activities.

-The Company's policy for managing capital has not changed from prior years.
+The Company's objectives for managing capital has not changed from prior years.